Aruba: the Caribbean island you need to visit

 For those who fancy nightlife, Aruba has that too, and not just casinos.
 Check out Gusto where the crowd is very international and lively.
 Don't be surprised if someone whispers to you about the after party.
 Worry not if you don't feel like dancing, there's a lounge scene, bars on the beach, and places like The Soprano's Piano Bar.

 Is Aruba on your desert island wishlist?
-You can book a great value holiday to Aruba with Thomson departing from London Gatwick and Manchester.
+You can book a great value holiday to Aruba with TUI departing from London Gatwick and Manchester.
 Remember, you can also check out the weather in Aruba, and see when we think is the best time to go to explore those caves and enjoy those beaches.

 Get FREE travel offers